-Tip: Being yourself will get you a long way.
-Not only at Automattic, but in life in general.
+Tip: Be yourself.
 Talking about yourself and your experience is not easy, but you will do fine as long as you are transparent and honest.
-Make sure everything you say reflects on your personality.
+Make sure everything you say reflects your personality.

-Within a week, I heard back from the team and got a link to book a 90m chat interview in Slack.
-I picked a slot and got invited to Slack three days before the D day.
+Within a week, I heard from the team and booked a 90-minute chat interview in Slack.
+I picked a slot and was invited to Slack three days before the interview.

 Tip: You’ll get a lot of information in the process (even before the interview).
 Take the time to go through it.
 It is an opportunity to find out more about Automattic and the team.
-When in Slack, talk to others (even if it just to say hello), and ask questions.
+When in Slack, talk to others (even just to say hello) and ask questions.
 It’s a two-way process.

 For the Slack interview, I was paired with someone from the Mobile team, somewhere in Canada.
 He was patient and took the time to explain the process and answer all my questions.

-We talked about my background as a developer, experience on iOS, real-life coding problems, my thought process, and of course, got into more technical iOS stuff.
+We talked about my background as a developer, experience on iOS, real-life coding problems, my thought process, and of course, more technical iOS stuff.
 There were no whiteboard tests, algorithm problems, or live coding exercises.
-It felt like a fun, technical conversation, and time passed pretty quickly.
+It felt like a fun technical conversation, and time passed pretty quickly.

 Tip: Take your time to answer.
 There is no pressure to write fast.
-Make sure you get into detail and give examples if that helps you explain your point.
+Make sure you go into detail and give examples if that helps you explain your point.
 And again, make sure to ask questions.
-You will be talking with someone close to your team, so this is an excellent opportunity to understand what day to day looks like and dig into the company culture.
+You will be talking with someone close to your team, so this is an excellent opportunity to understand what the day-to-day looks like and dig into the company culture.

-After a few days of anguish, my recruiter pinged me to tell me the interview went well and confirmed I was moving to the next step, which would be a code test. 😅
+After a few days of anguish, my recruiter reached out to tell me the interview went well and confirmed I would be moving to the next step:a code test. 😅

 Tip: Keep an eye on Slack.
 Most communication relevant to the process will take place in the Slack channel.

-The code test was about adding a new feature to an existing ObjC app.
-There were no constraints on time or implementation details, although the test should not take you more than a few hours.
+The code test entailed a new feature to an existing ObjC app.
+There were no constraints on time or implementation details, although in my experience the test should not take you more than a few hours.

 I was encouraged to check other parts of the app and make fixes or adjustments as needed.
-Whether I just wanted to implement the required feature, rewrite everything, or add more functionality, It’s entirely up to me.
+Whether I just wanted to implement the required feature, rewrite everything, or add more functionality, it was entirely up to me.

-Tip: Without constraints or time limits, it might be challenging to understand when is a good time to stop.
+Tip: Without constraints or time limits, it might be challenging to understand when to stop.
 You may be tempted to rewrite big chunks of the app or even the whole thing, but if you do, make sure it will make a difference.

 Approximately three days after delivering the project, another person from the Apps team reached out with feedback, this time from Taiwan.

-Feedback was very specific, and you could tell this person reviewed my code in detail.
-I got a list of things that went well and then some pointers to stuff that could be improved.
-Fortunately, the ‘good’ stuff was longer than the ‘bad’, and I got moved to the trial. 😃
+The feedback was very specific.
+You could tell this person reviewed my code in detail.
+I got a list of things that went well and t pointers on what could be improved.
+Fortunately, the “good” stuff was longer than the “bad,” and I moved to a trial. 😃

 The trial is about working together with your team on a real-life project.
-It’s a part-time paid engagement, and you can decide how much time to put, so It’s ok to work on nights and weekends and set your own schedule.
+It’s a part-time paid engagement, and you decide how much time to put in, so It’s ok to work nights and weekends and set your own schedule.

-Besides the project info, you will also get access to a few Slack channels and your P2 — a special flavor of WordPress — to document your progress and share your learnings.
+In addition to the project information, I had access to a few Slack channels and the P2— a special flavor of WordPress — to document my progress and share learnings.

 Tip: Expect the setup process to take some time.
-Coordinating Code Reviews, finding a buddy, and getting your contract signed might take some time.
-In my case, it took about ten days to get everything ready.
+Coordinating code reviews, finding a buddy, and getting my contract signed took about 10 days.

-Tip: Take your time to do things right, plan, and communicate your decisions.
-Make sure to set time aside to polish your work, write about your learnings and findings, and especially, make sure to ask questions.
+Tip: Take your time to do things right.
+Plan and communicate your decisions.
+Make sure to set aside time to polish your work, write about your learnings and findings, and especially, ask questions.
 Your buddy is there to help you.

 Being on trial is challenging and stressful, but my buddy was extraordinarily supportive.
 I am still impressed with the level of detail and objectivity of the code reviews, feedback, and openness to proposals and ideas.

-Tip: Make sure to document your code and PRs, so your buddy can go through them easily.
-Consider that besides being your trial buddy they have to do their own work, so be concise, polite, and don’t expect to have their attention 24/7.
+Tip: Document your code and PRs, so that your buddy can review them easily.
+Remember that in addition to being your trial buddy they have to do their own work, so be concise, polite, and don’t expect to have their attention 24/7.

-After about 30 hours of work and several PRs over the course of two weeks, they introduced me to the Head of Apps, who mentioned they’d seen enough of my work to recommend me to Matt, the CEO, and the HR team.
-I’ve made it! 🎉 💪
+After about 30 hours of work and several PRs over two weeks, they introduced me to the Head of Apps, who mentioned they’d seen enough of my work to recommend me to Matt, the CEO, and the HR team.
+I’d made it! 🎉 💪

-A few days later (3-4), a person from the HR team reached out to talk about the hiring process, the trial, and find out about my expectations (again via Slack), this time from Florida.
+A few days later an HR rep reached out to talk about the hiring process, the trial, and find out about my expectations (again via Slack), this time from Florida.

-We chatted about my background, interests, and expectations, while she answered all the questions I had.
+We chatted about my background, interests, and expectations and she answered all the questions I had.
 This was not just an additional interview.
 It was also clear that the idea of this conversation was to get feedback from me and my perspective about the process, which I find truly amazing.

-Two days later, I got a formal offer in the mail, and the rest is history.
+Two days later, I received a formal offer in the mail, and the rest is history.